Vladimir Ducasse: New York Jets

 The Jets released Pro Bowl guard Alan Faneca after they selected Ducasse.
 Ducasse and Matt Slauson, a second-year backup, competed for Faneca's old job in training camp that season.
 On July 7, he was signed by the Jets to a four-year deal worth $3.25 million, including a signing bonus just over $1 million.
-Ducasse played 2 games during his rookie year in 2010 and eventually helped the Jets into the playoffs until losing to the Pittsburgh Steelers in the AFC Championship.
-In 2011, Ducasse played all 16 games and made 1 start.
+Ducasse played two games during his rookie year in 2010.
+In 2011, he played all 16 games and made one start.
 In 2012, Ducasse again appeared all 16 games playing left guard and right tackle.
+In all, he started only five games for the Jets.

 After performing well in training camp, Ducasse earned the starting job at left guard during the 2013 NFL season.
 However, due to penalties and struggles, Ducasse was benched in favor for rookie Brian Winters.
 Ducasse played in all 16 games with 4 starts for the 2013 season.
 He became a free agent for the first time in his career after the season ended.